creativescala/krop/docs/src/pages/routes/paths.md

 optional.parse(Map("id" -> List()))
 ```

-Similarly, a required parameter will fail in the third case but an optional parameter will succeed with `None`.
+Similarly, a required parameter will fail in the fourth case but an optional parameter will succeed with `None`.

 ```scala mdoc
 required.parse(Map())